GameOverture/HyWebsite/mkdocs/docs/editor/projects.md

 ![Library dependency widgets](../img/editor/dlg_build_settings_dependency.png)

 The library dependency must be a CMake compatible package.
 You must specify the following two fields:

 - **CMakeLists.txt Project Name**: The library target name used within the `add_library()` command.
 - **Library relative location**: Use the "Browse..." button to select the folder where the library's root `CMakeLists.txt` is located

 **Options** can be left blank, but is useful if you want to override default options or inject CMake scripting code.
-The options are parsed before the library is included.
+The options are parsed (and cached) before the library is included.

 > If you already have an existing compatible build, CMake may try to update the environment automatically when you try to compile.
 On occasion you may need to recreate your build after adding dependencies.